rollup/plugins/packages/commonjs/README.md

 For these situations, you can change Rollup's behaviour either globally or per module.
 To change it globally, set the `requireReturnsDefault` option to one of the following values:

 - `false`: This is the default, requiring an ES module returns its namespace.
-For external dependencies, no additional interop code is generated:
+For external dependencies when using `esmExternals: true`, no additional interop code is generated:

   ```js
   // input